policeakshithreddy/Streakoo/README.md

 # Streakoo 🚀

-Streakoo is a gamified habit tracker built with Flutter, designed to help users build and maintain positive habits through streaks, levels, and AI-powered coaching.
+**The Ultimate AI-Powered Habit Tracker with Gamification**

+Streakoo helps you build life-changing habits through XP, streaks, AI coaching, and global competition.
+Track your progress, compete with friends, and celebrate your wins with Spotify Wrapped-style yearly reviews!

 ## 🏆 Agents Intensive - Capstone Project